LinuxProgramador/KeySafe/README.md

 NOTE: To read and save secure keys, first generate the unique key by running python3 sv.py -u.
 Make sure to store this key securely, as you won’t be able to access your saved passwords without it.

-RECOMMENDED: Keep a backup of the unique key (or .key file) on external storage, along with any keys saved in the KeySafe/.VaultSecret directory.
-This ensures that if the system is formatted or the .VaultSecret directory is accidentally deleted, you won’t lose access to your keys.

 Remember to keep the script and module dependencies up-to-date by maintaining the requirements.txt file.

 To restore local backups: simply copy them to the KeySafe/.
 VaultSecret path and remove the date, but first remove the immutable attribute from the keys in the .
 VaultSecret directory.